History of Gilston by John Clarke

 But public opinion was outraged, and a nationwide and furious battle ensued between the supporters and detractors of the Witchcraft Act, while the tragic Jane Wenham lay in the condemned cell.

 It was Mr Justice Powell who was to be the hero of the day.
 He sought and obtained a private audience with Queen Anne, where he outlined eloquently the case for leniency for the condemned woman.
 The Government machine was exercised, and justice finally came to Jane Wenham.
-A reprieve was issued and in due course the Witchcraft Act was repealed.
+A reprieve was issued and in due course the Witchcraft Act was amended, and the death penalty for such activities was abolished.
 Jane was to be the last woman in England condemned to death as a witch.
 Her release brought to an end centuries of injustice and judicial murder of countless unfortunate so-called witches.

 Although now released, what to do with Jane Wenham was an exceedingly difficult problem.
 She may have been a free woman, but Walkern was not free of bigotry and fear, so it was not possible to return her to her home.
 Enter on the scene at this point the kindly squire of Gilston, Colonel John Plumer.
 He took pity on her and gave her a cottage to live in near the border of Gilston and Eastwick.